 Length: 2 years

-The Erasmus Goes Green (EGG) project aims to increase environmental awareness of mobility and to encourage more sustainable internationalisation strategies that would ultimately allow to reduce the transport-related carbon footprint of mobility activities.
+The Erasmus Goes Green (EGG) project aimed to increase environmental awareness on mobility and encourage more sustainable internationalisation strategies in order to reduce the transport-related carbon footprint of mobility activities.

-The results will include:
+The results included:

 Partners: Lapland University of Applied Sciences, Aristotle University of Thessaloniki, University of Lodz, Erasmus University Rotterdam, Université de Versailles Saint-Quentin-en-Yvelines, Erasmus Student Network, European University Foundation